daviddesberg/GNUUnitsWrapper/README.md

 GNUUnitsWrapper
 ================

-Simple wrapper class to integrate the GNU units command line program with PHP Documentation is currently contained within docblocks, and is rather simple.
+Simple wrapper class to integrate the GNU units command line program with PHP.<br>
+Documentation is currently contained within docblocks, and is rather simple.
-Converts errors to exceptions.
+Converts CLI errors to exceptions for a smoother experience than `system("units blah blih")`;